MarchandMD/MarchandMD.github.io/_posts/2023-11-30-How-to-pull-an-unmerged-pull-request.md

 tag: personal update git github
 ---

-After fighting with this a little too long, I want to capture this knowledge here so I can reference it in the future.

-I'll add a reference to the StackOverflow article in the future.

-For now here's how:
+Someone else is working on the same github repository that you're working on.

+You need to do a review of a Pull Request they just opened.

+You want to pull their code onto your local machine so you can review their work.

+How the heck do you do that?

+Go to the repository on Github.

+From the main page, click on the "Pull requests" tab.

+You'll see a list of open pull requests.
+Each pull request is numbered.
+Let's assume that we're looking at pull request number 1.

+Now that I know what the pull request number is, I can use the command line to fetch their pull request.

 ```
-git fetch origin pull/<pull-request-number>/head:<pull-request-number>
+git fetch origin pull/1/head:1
 ```

-This will create a new branch.
+This will create a new branch with the title if.
 The name of the new branch will be the pull request number.

-After running the above command, will need to `git checkout <branch-name>`.... which would be something like `git checkout 1234` because the branch is the same name as the pull request number.
+After running the above command, you will need to switch to that branch using `git checkout 1`.

-Ok.
-Cool.
-Got it.
-Now to review their work....
+You've now switched to a local copy of their pull request.

+At this point I'd usually start the server and take a look at the changes that person made with their PR.

+Simple enough.

+Happy Coding.